lucidrains/alphafold2/README.md

 - [ ] allow the main network to take care of binning raw template distograms, to save users from having to do the binning logic

+- [ ] incorporate template sidechain information, as unit vectors of difference between C and C-alpha coordinates. use either <a href="https://github.com/lucidrains/geometric-vector-perceptron">GVP</a> or one-layer, one-headed SE3 Transformers for encoding

 ## Equivariant Attention

 There are two equivariant self attention libraries that I have prepared for the purposes of replication.
 One is the implementation by Fabian Fuchs as detailed in a <a href="https://fabianfuchsml.github.io/alphafold2/">speculatory blogpost</a>.
 The other is from a recent paper from Deepmind, claiming their approach is better than using irreducible representations.